 Glucerna is a brand of meal replacement shakes and bars.
-Made by parent company Abbott, it is designed specifically for people with type 2 diabetes.
+It is made by Abbott, and designed specifically for people with type 2 diabetes.
+Those with prediabetes and type 1 diabetes may also use Glucerna.
 These products are low in calories and sugar and high in protein.
+They also contain artificial sweeteners such as sucralose and acesulfame potassium, which may cause potential health risks.

-When used as part of a healthy diabetes diet plan, Glucerna might offer some promise in terms of weight management and blood sugar (glucose) control.
+When Glucerna is used as part of a healthy diabetes diet plan it offers some promise in terms of weight management and blood sugar (glucose) control.
 Though the products may provide some assistance, be aware of possible complications.

 When it comes to diabetes, the goal is to keep your blood sugar within your target range.
 High blood glucose (hyperglycemia) poses numerous health risks.
-Problems range from blurry vision to nerve damage and kidney disease.
-When left uncontrolled, diabetes may eventually lead to serious complications.
+Problems include conditions like blurry vision, nerve damage, and kidney disease.
+When not controlled, diabetes may lead to serious complications.

 Being overweight is one risk factor for type 2 diabetes.
-However, eating a healthier diet can help manage weight.
-If you have diabetes, carbohydrates are a specific concern because it’s the carbohydrates in foods that raise blood sugar levels.
-Quickly digesting carbohydrates, such as soda, can lead to sugar spikes.
+Eating a healthier diet can help manage weight.
+It’s important to monitor carb intake when you have diabetes because carbohydrates directly raise blood sugar.
+Fast digesting carbohydrates, such as soda, can lead to sugar spikes.
 Glucerna contains carbohydrates that are less likely to lead to glucose spikes.
-Over time, replacing a quickly digesting carbohydrate snack with a Glucerna product might lead to diabetes symptom improvement.
+Over time, replacing a fast-acting carbohydrate snack with a Glucerna product might lead to diabetes symptom improvement.

 Some Glucerna products may also contain varying amounts of: